 As the world’s longest and narrowest country, with borders defined by the Andes and the Pacific Ocean, Chile offers a variety of flavors.
 Fish and seafood dominate the local cuisine.
 Chile is also the biggest producer of Cabernet Sauvignon wine, behind France.
 Read below for more the amazing local and traditional Chilean foods and drinks.

 Getting to San Pedro de Atacama is a journey in itself.
 Tucked in the middle of the Atacama desert, this popular town in the north of Chile is an... read more →

-You may already know Chile produces some excellent wines with a growing reputation every year.
-Our quest for authentic food in Chile took us across the entire country -... read more →
+You may already know, Chile produces excellent wines with a growing reputation every year.
+Our quest for authentic food in Chile took us across the entire country.
+From the coast... read more →

 Our quest to discover authentic Chilean food specialties had us in Santiago for about 2 weeks.
 While this was not enough time to go as deep as we would... read more →